salman-abedin/bolt/README.md

 # Bolt: Lighting fast file/folder launcher for the fastest workfow ever

+Bolt prompts you to pick a file or folder from your favorite directories and launches it

+# Features

+- A whitelist for generating a personalized search

+- A blacklist in order to filter out irrelevant matches

+- A monitoring script to monitor changes in your whitelist directories

 ## Dependencies

 -  grep, sed, find, awk, xargs, and file